anjaustin/secure-docker-with-tls/README.md

 # Set this to `0` if you need to disable `tlsverify`.
 # For instance, if find yourself in a position at the end of this
 # process in which you need access to the Docker daemon (docker.service)
-# without TLS.
-This will allow you to use TLS by default.
+# without TLS, setting this to `0` will allow you to access the service.
+# Otherwise, `1` defaults to TLS.
 export DOCKER_TLS_VERIFY=1
 ```